wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Introduction.md

 # About Wix Groups

-With [Wix Groups](https://support.wix.com/en/article/wix-groups-about-groups) site owners can offer their members places to participate in discussions, share media and more.
+With [Wix Groups](https://support.wix.com/en/article/wix-groups-about-groups), Wix users can offer their members places to participate in discussions, share media and more.

 Media in Wix Groups is organized in a gallery.

-Site owners can set whether members are allowed to create groups, or add new members to a group.
+Wix users can set whether members are allowed to create groups, or add new members to a group.

 ## Terminology